Rana Umar Nazir Khan

-Rana Umar Nazir Ahmed Khan (born 9 April 1976) is a Pakistani politician who had been a member of the National Assembly of Pakistan between 2013 and May 2018.
+Rana Umar Nazir Khan (born 9 April 1976) is a Pakistani politician who had been a member of the National Assembly of Pakistan between 2013 and May 2018.

 Early life

 He was born on 9 April 1976 to Rana Nazeer Ahmed Khan.

 Political career

 He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (Q) (PML-Q) from NA-99 Gujranwala-V in the 2002 Pakistani general election.
 He received 62,209 votes and defeated Chaudhry Muhammad Abdullah Virk, a candidate of Pakistan People's Party (PPP).

 In 2007, he quit PML-Q to join PML-N.

 He ran for the seat of the National Assembly as a candidate of Jamhoori Wattan Party from NA-99 Gujranwala-V in the 2008 Pakistani general election but was unsuccessful.
 He received 690 votes and lost the seat to, his father, Rana Nazeer Ahmed Khan, a candidate of PML-N.

 He was re-elected to the National Assembly as a candidate of PML-N from NA-99 Gujranwala-V in the 2013 Pakistani general election.
 He received 97,143 voted and defeated Chaudhary Zulfiqar Bhindar, a candidate of PPP.

 In May 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf.

 He ran for the seat of the Provincial Assembly of Punjab as a candidate of Istehkam-e-Pakistan Party (IPP) from PP-68 Gujranwala-X in the 2024 Punjab provincial election, but was unsuccessful.
 He received 124 votes and was defeated by Mian Arqam Khan, an independent candidate supported by PTI.